bit-broker/website/content/en/docs/contributor/webhooks.md

 Your webhook should be an HTTP server which is capable of receiving calls from the BitBroker instance.
 You can host this server in any manner you like, however the coordinator of your BitBroker may have their own hosting and security requirements of it.

 You need to maintain your webhook so that it is always available to its connected BitBroker instance.
-If you webhook is down or inaccessible when BitBroker needs it, this will result in a poor experience for [consumers](/docs/concepts/users/#consumers) using the [Consumer API](/docs/consumer/).
+If your webhook is down or inaccessible when BitBroker needs it, this will result in a poor experience for [consumers](/docs/concepts/users/#consumers) using the [Consumer API](/docs/consumer/).
 In this scenario, they will only see partial records.
 Information about misbehaving data connectors will be available to coordinator users.

 ## Required End-points

 You are required to implement _two_ end-points as part of your webhook deployment.

 {{% alert color="primary" %}}
-Whilst BitBroker advertises its own key space to its [consumers](/docs/concepts/users/#consumers) , there is no need for data connectors to take heed of these.
+Whilst BitBroker advertises its own key space to its [consumers](/docs/concepts/users/#consumers), there is no need for data connectors to take heed of these.
 They can continue to concern themselves with only their own domain key space.
-When BitBroker makes requests of your webhook, it will only ever use own key space.
+When BitBroker makes requests of your webhook, it will only ever use its own key space.
 {{% /alert %}}

 {{% alert color="warning" %}}